CiscoDevNet/sastre/README.md

     INFO: Completed activating vSmart policy
     INFO: Task completed successfully

-#### Overwriting items with the --force option:
+#### Overwriting items with the --update option:
-- By default, when an item from backup has the same name as an existing item in vManage, it will be skipped by restore.
-Leaving the existing one intact.
+- By default, when an item from the backup has the same name as an existing item on vManage it will be skipped by restore.
-- When an item, say a device template, is modified in vManage.
-Performing a restore from a backup taken before the modification will skip that item.
+- For instance, if a device template is modified on vManage, restoring from a backup taken before the modification will skip that item.
-- With the --force option, items with the same name are updated with the info found in the backup.
+- With the --update option, items with the same name are updated with the info found in the backup.
-- Sastre only updates the item when its contents differ from what is in vManage.
+- Sastre only update items when there are differences between the backup and vManage content.
 - If the item is associated with attached templates or activated policies, all necessary re-attach/re-activate actions are automatically performed.
-- Currently, the --force option does not inspect changes to template values.
+- Currently, the --update option does not inspect changes to template values.

 Example:

-    % sdwan --verbose restore all --workdir state_b --force
+    % sdwan --verbose restore all --workdir state_b --update
     INFO: Starting restore: Local workdir: "state_b" -> vManage URL: "https://10.85.136.253:8443"
     INFO: Loading existing items from target vManage
     INFO: Identifying items to be pushed